CNC Job Setup Planning Sheet Skip to main content

 Dynamic Tool Table

-Up to 8 tools with milling or turning parameters.
+Up to 8 tools with milling, drilling, or turning planning parameters.
 Add/remove tools as needed.

-RPM, feed rate, IPR, and chipload calculated from SFM and geometry inputs.
+RPM, feed rate, IPR, and feed input are calculated from SFM and geometry inputs.

-Job header, material block, tool table, notes, and sign-off lines matching traditional shop setup cards.
+Job header, material block, tool table, notes, and sign-off lines for setup planning and prove-out records.

 PDF Export

-Export as branded PDF for machine posting or quality records.
+Export as branded PDF for machine-side review or source-aware shop records.

 Assumptions